Welcome to Troop 306

 57 Years of Adventure

-We meet every Tuesday evening from 7:00 to 8:30 at the Avon Youth Foundation building (affectionately called "The Scout Hut") located west of the AJAA baseball diamonds off 100 South.
-Scouts are expected to wear a Class A uniform (official Boy Scout shirt) to all meetings and outings.
+We meet most every Tuesday evening from 7:00 to 8:30 at the Avon Youth Foundation building (affectionately called "The Scout Hut") located west of the AJAA baseball diamonds off 100 South.
+Scouts are expected to wear a Class A uniform (official Boy Scout shirt) to all meetings and most outings.

 - Troop meets every Tuesday 7:00 PM to 8:30 PM